Scenic mountains, rocks, and ravines in the semi-desert of Saghro

 Day one: Marrakech – Bab n’Ali

-We leave Marrakech and the flat country behind us for a full day drive towards the mountainous semi-desert of Saghro.
+We leave Marrakech and the flat country behind us for a full-day drive towards the mountainous semi-desert of Saghro.
 The road winds its way up to the Tizi n´Tichka Pass at 2 260 meters where we have wide vistas over the surrounding landscape.
-Our drive continues through a beautiful valley with villages scattered over the mountain sides.
-Soon a fantastic scenery opens up before our eyes, including Jebel Toubkal which is North Africa´s highest mountain at 4 167 meters, Jebel Siroua at 3 304 meters and the M´Goun massif with its summit at 4 068 meters.
+Our drive continues through a beautiful valley with villages scattered over the mountainsides.
+Soon fantastic scenery opens up before our eyes, including Jebel Toubkal which is North Africa´s highest mountain at 4 167 meters, Jebel Siroua at 3 304 meters, and the M´Goun massif with its summit at 4 068 meters.

-After passing Ourzazate, nicknamed “the door of the desert”, and the green oases of Aït Saounes we arrive in N’kob, the gateway to southern Saghro.
+After passing Ouarzazate, nicknamed “the door of the desert”, and the green oases of Aït Saounes we arrive in N’kob, the gateway to southern Saghro.
 From here we continue following a small gravel road into the heart of Saghro.
-Our first night we stay in a guest house at about 1 200 meters close to the fascinating rock formation Bab n’Ali, towering in splendid isolation nearby.
+On our first night, we stay in a guest house about 1 200 meters close to the fascinating rock formation Bab N’Ali, towering in splendid isolation nearby.
 In the evening we meet up with our mule drivers and our cook.

 Day two: Bab’n Ali – Taolaoalt (approx. 6 trekking hours)

-The first day of our trek we start following a small gravel road through the Achebesch Valley.
+On the first day of our trek, we start following a small gravel road through the Achebesch Valley.
 The road is sparsely trafficked, but a regular minibus makes it possible for the few people living in Saghro to get to the market once a week.
 Perhaps we meet a nomad, nowadays riding a motorbike rather than a mule.

-We walk past almond trees and palm trees growing beneath the magnificent mountain side of Tazlout, and then pass the village of Ichfaonnirrarioun.
-In the Tizilit Valley we walk on past green cultivated patches in an area with several small villages.
-In some places we follow a dry riverbed surrounded by barren mountains and we pass a mosaic-like rock wall where fascinating stone faces and fantasy figures can be imagined.
+We walk past almond trees and palm trees growing beneath the magnificent mountainside of Tazlout, and then pass the village of Ichfaonnirrarioun.
+In the Tizilit Valley, we walk past green cultivated patches in an area with several small villages.
+In some places, we follow a dry riverbed surrounded by barren mountains and we pass a mosaic-like rock wall where fascinating stone faces and fantasy figures can be imagined.